april-24/cyberbullyDetection/USER_GUIDE.md

 **What it's for:** test one sentence quickly, or paste several at once.

+**Good to know:** the system recognizes common attempts to dodge detection — leetspeak substitutions (`n1gg4`, `sh1t`), letters spaced apart (`n.i.g.g.a`), and repeated-character spam (`stuuuupid`) are all normalized before analysis.
+This isn't foolproof (evasion is an ongoing arms race), but it catches the common cases plus, via character-level features, many patterns that weren't explicitly anticipated.

 **How to use it:**
 1. Type or paste your comment(s) — **one per line** if you have more than one.
 2. (Optional) Click **"Load example"** to auto-fill sample comments for a quick demo.